olefredrik/FoundationPress/README.md

 ## Requirements

 This project requires [NodeJS](http://nodejs.org) to be installed on your machine.
-Works with 0.10, 0.12, and 4.1! **Note that parts of our build process will break with NPM 3, due to the changes in how packages are installed.**

 FoundationPress uses [Sass](http://Sass-lang.com/) (CSS with superpowers).
 In short, Sass is a CSS pre-processor that allows you to write styles more effectively and tidy.